Skip to content

 It’s the same with a professional children’s ghostwriter.
 If you’re paying for her writing skills and knowledge, let her do her job.

-Trust that she’ll keep your vision for the story while making it a publishable story and one you can be proud to be the author of.
+Trust that she’ll keep your vision for the story while making it a publishable book you can be proud to be the author of.

 I’m a working children’s ghostwriter, rewriter, editor, and coach.
 I can help turn your story into a book you’ll be proud to be the author of, one that’s publishable and marketable.